Champions League and Europa League qualification: Who can make it?

 Champions League qualification

 In a regular season, the top four teams in the Premier League qualify for the group stages of the Champions League.
-Those days of Champions League qualifiers for finishing third and fourth have gone.

 Next season is set to look very different, however.